 This was the time when the small fort of Szabatka was taken back from the Turks for a short period by the troops of Lázár Schwendi and Simon Forgách Simon.
 They supplied it with a garrison of the king in 1566.
 The next year, the Turks of Fülek castle, led by Bey Hassan of Temesvár, attacked Szabatka castle and took it.
 The Bey used to be its captain before and they were so happy and triumphant for regaining the fort that they made another raid immediately against the area of Putnok where they pillaged the land and destroyed Putnok castle, too.
 Read more about Putnok castle here:

 The Ottomans took the castles of Ajnácskő and Várgede in 1571 and they had Szabatka reinforced, too.
-At the end of the first year of the 15-Year-War against the Turks, Báthory István, Chief Judge of the Country, and Christoph Teuffenbach, Chief Captain of Upper Hungary, gathered the nobles of Upper Hungary.
+At the end of the first year of the 15-Year War against the Turks, Báthory István, Chief Judge of the Country, and Christoph Teuffenbach, Chief Captain of Upper Hungary, gathered the nobles of Upper Hungary.
 They led a campaign against the castles of Nógrád and Hont County.
 Their campaign began on 14 November 1593 and was finished on 7 December, with significant success.

 Their first siege was laid against the castle of Szabatka between 15 – 18 November.
-The men of Rákóczi Zsigmond, Drugeth István, Dobó Ferenc, Báthory István joined Teuffenbach and their army numbered altogether 12-16,000 men.
+The men of Rákóczi Zsigmond, Drugeth István, Dobó Ferenc, and Báthory István joined Teuffenbach and their army numbered altogether 12-16,000 men.
 Yet, the defenders were only between 250-400 soldiers.
 The Turks were heroically defending the small castle and the fight was particularly fierce.
-Finally, the cannons have ruined the outer palisade and the Turks got stuck in the inner castle.
-The final assault was launched on November 18, during the early afternoon.
+Finally, the cannons ruined the outer palisade and the Turks got stuck in the inner castle.
+The final assault was launched on November 18, in the early afternoon.
 The Turks fought until the last man.
 The castle was utterly destroyed and has never been rebuilt.

 The Hungarian army went on to take Fülek castle which fell to them on November 27, after a week-long siege.
 The ruins of the castle of Szabatkapuszta / Törökvár are now hidden under a thicket, some stone cellars still can be seen.
 The rest of the remains are in an agricultural area.
 It would be worth taking care of the site.
 Not only the big, pompous castles deserve the respect and the admiration of posterity.